The-Vheed/Chatbot-Agent-Demo/README.md

-## Insait-Chatbot: Your E-commerce Conversational Agent
+## Chatbot-Agent: Your E-commerce Conversational Agent

-Insait-Chatbot is a user-friendly chatbot designed to handle customer support queries for your e-commerce platform.
+Chatbot-Agent is a user-friendly chatbot designed to handle customer support queries for your e-commerce platform.
 It can manage multi-turn conversations, providing accurate information on order status, return policies, and more.
 This versatile tool empowers you to enhance customer experience and streamline support operations.

 ![Demo](assets/demo.png)